pytest-dev/pytest-bdd/README.rst

             Then foo should be "injected foo"

-In this example existing fixture `foo` will be overridden by given step `I have injecting given` only for scenario it's used in.
+In this example, the existing fixture `foo` will be overridden by given step `I have injecting given` only for the scenario it's used in.

-Sometimes it is also useful to let `when` and `then` steps to provide a fixture as well.
+Sometimes it is also useful to let `when` and `then` steps provide a fixture as well.
 A common use case is when we have to assert the outcome of an HTTP request:

 .. code-block:: python